rjspencer/docs/theming.md

 	whether or not this page should be able to be indexed by search engines

-	acceptes values are true and false
+	accepted values are true and false

 	defaults to true